Background pattern

 The daily requirements of amino acids depend on the patient's body weight and metabolic conditions.

-The maximum daily dose varies with the patient's clinical condition and may change from day to day.
+The maximum daily dose varies with the patient's clinical condition and may even change from day to day.

 The solution will be administered as long as parenteral nutrition is required.